 Spectrum’s radiation oncologists have undergone specialized training in delivering radiation therapy to children and young adults.
 We use the latest technologies and techniques to safely destroy cancer cells while sparing normal, healthy tissue.

-In coordination with the Maine Children’s Cancer Program, each year we treat over 60 children with cancer.
+In coordination with the Maine Children’s Cancer Program, we treat children with cancer.
 As part of a network that includes Boston Children’s Hospital, Dana Farber Cancer Institute, and the Children’s Oncology Group, we have access to the latest research and clinical trials—for each child’s optimal care.

 A commitment to the highest-quality cancer care